Taking out a Bright Lending loan can lead to a not-so-bright future.

 - Pawn shop loan: If you live within driving distance of a pawn shop, you’ll want to consider taking out a pawn shop loan.
 All you need is a valuable item that you are willing to use as collateral.
 The pawn shop will offer you loan based on what the item is worth.
 As long as you pay the pawn broker back by the due date in the contract, you’ll get your item back.

-- Credit card cash advance: A certain amount of a credit card holder’s approved borrowing limit can be used for a cash advance.
+- Credit card cash advance: A certain amount of your approved credit limit can be used for a cash advance.
 It’s important to note that the cash advance interest rate is different from the card’s purchasing interest rate, so be sure to check your card’s terms.
 The Discover It card, for example, has a 24.99% APR on cash advances, which is a much better choice than Bright Lending’s 700% APR.

 - Peer-to-peer lending: Reputable peer-to-peer lending sites, like Lending Club and Peerform, are worth a look.
 They allow borrowers to request a loan directly from an investor, instead of a bank or credit union.
 Interest rates vary based on a person’s credit rating, but in general are very reasonable.